HimaniBhatia/named_entity_recognition/README.md

 ## Description:
 ### `tag`:
 Required.
-The tag with which the entities will be recognized List of Tags --> 'PERSON','ORGANIZATION','LOCATION'
+The tag with which the entities will be recognized.
+List of Tags --> 'PERSON','ORGANIZATION','LOCATION'

 ### `word`: